wernight/docker-codiad/README.md

 * `-v /config` ‒ persists configuration (you may also use a Docker volume).
 * `-e PUID` and `-e PGID` ‒ UserID and GroupID under which to run, see below for explanation.

-It is based on [phusion-baseimage](https://github.com/phusion/baseimage-docker) with ssh removed (if you need shell access whilst the container is running do `docker exec -it my-codiad-container-name bash`).
+It is based on [linuxserver/baseimage.apache](https://hub.docker.com/r/linuxserver/baseimage.apache/) which is a [phusion-baseimage](https://github.com/phusion/baseimage-docker) with ssh removed (if you need shell access whilst the container is running do `docker exec -it my-codiad-container-name bash`).

 ### User / Group Identifiers